reek/anti-adblock-killer/README.md

 [![](https://raw.githubusercontent.com/reek/anti-adblock-killer/gh-pages/images/github_circle_32.png)](https://github.com/reek/anti-adblock-killer#anti-adblock-killer--reek)[![](https://raw.githubusercontent.com/reek/anti-adblock-killer/gh-pages/images/twitter_circle_32.png)](https://twitter.com/antiadbkiller)[![](https://raw.githubusercontent.com/reek/anti-adblock-killer/gh-pages/images/donate_circle_32.png)](https://github.com/reek/anti-adblock-killer#donate)

-## /!\ IMPORTANT /!\
+## ⚠ IMPORTANT ⚠
 > **THIS IS NOT A UNIVERSAL SOLUTION FOR ALL ANTI ADBLOCK SCRIPTS**

 > **BEFORE REPORTING ANYTHING PLEASE READ THIS**

 ## About
-Helps you keep your Ad-Blocker active, when you visit a website and it asks you to disable.
+Anti-Adblock Killer helps you keep your Ad-Blocker active when you visit a website and it asks you to disable.

-Composed of a user script «AakScript» written in javascript and a filter list «AakList» using the same syntax as lists AdBlock and AdBlock Plus, the two are complementary and unlock different website.
+It is composed of a user script «AakScript» written in JavaScript and a filter list «AakList» using the same syntax as lists AdBlock and AdBlock Plus.
+The two are complementary and unlock different websites.

 ## Donate